Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 ## Overview

-This sample demonstrates a React single-page application with an Express backend authenticating users and calling the Microsoft Graph API using the backend for frontend proxy pattern.
+A React SPA with a Node.Js (Express) back-end using the Backend For Frontend (BFF) Proxy pattern to authenticate users with Azure AD and calling Microsoft Graph on the user's behalf

 > :information_source: To learn how to integrate a JavaScript React application with Azure AD, consider going through the recorded session: [Deep dive on using MSAL.js to integrate React single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=7oPSL5wWeS0)

+> :information_source: To learn how applications integrate with [Microsoft Graph](https://aka.ms/graph), consider going through the recorded session:: [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A)

 ## Scenario

-1. The Express web app uses **msal-node** to sign-in a user and obtain a JWT ID Token and an Access Token from Azure AD..
+1. The client React SPA with Express backend uses the  to authenticate a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) and an [Access Token](https://aka.ms/access-tokens) from **Azure AD**.
-1. The access token is used as a bearer token to authorize the user to call the Microsoft Graph protected by Azure AD.
+1. The **access token** is used as a *bearer* token to authorize the user to call the MS Graph protected by **Azure AD**.

 ![Scenario Image](./ReadmeFiles/topology.png)